mate-academy/jv-program-common-mistakes/hibernate/add-shopping-cart/add-shopping-cart-hw.md

 The reason is that `ShoppingCart` object will have the `transient` state before the session opened, but its `User` object will be `detached`.
 `persist()` method throws `PersistenceException` if working with detached entities, when `save()` returns it to managed state.
 1. Use method `registerNewShoppingCart()` in `AuthenticationServiceImpl` class in `register()` method.
-1. Don't join `user` inside your query in the method `getByUser()`, it should work just fine without it.
-You can still join other entities.
 1. Try to think what should be called first `userService.add(user)` or `registerNewShoppingCart()`.
 1. Try to think what should you do first in method `addSession`:
 `ticketDao.add(ticket);` or `shoppingCartService.update()`